IBMDevConnect/publiccloudsolutionsworkshop/lab3-cfmigration/README.md

 	The result is that you have a `/cf-transformation` directory that contains the conversion code.

-### Testing the application on the Cloud Foundry environment
+### Step 2 : Testing the application on the Cloud Foundry environment

 As mentioned at the beginning of the exercise, you deploy the application to Cloud Foundry.
 This stage verifies that the application actually runs and allows you to collect the VCAP_SERVICES environment variable contents for the application's backend services.